Appreciating CMC’s “open, inspiring, and supportive” culture

 But Bogen also recalls feeling skeptical about descriptions of the non-competitive academic environment at CMC.

 “While you hear from the admission office that students work together to succeed in the classroom, I did not truly believe it until I became a CMC student,” he said.

-Now in his junior year at CMC, Bogen cites study groups with his peers and office hours with professors as prime examples of the CMC community working together.
+Now a rising senior at CMC, Bogen cites study groups with his peers and office hours with professors as prime examples of the CMC community working together.
 “I am grateful for the effort that my mentors, friends, and peers have put into making sure that I am successful,” he said.
 “The environment at CMC is truly one of collaboration, not a cutthroat environment that a lot of people worry about when they go to college.”

 Bogen has seen the same caring spirit permeate life outside of the classroom.
 Describing the college culture as “open, inspiring, and supportive,” he appreciates the inclusive nature of social events and their general accessibility “no matter if you are in with a group or not.”
 This openness “makes it a lot easier to push your boundaries and meet new people, something that I value highly,” he said.